SrTobi/code-bing/README.md

 [![Join the chat at https://gitter.im/SrTobi/code-bing](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/SrTobi/code-bing?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A Visual Studio Code Extension to search the selected text with your favorite search engine.
+A Visual Studio Code Extension to search selected text (or anything) with your favorite search engine.

 ## How it works

 Press `ctrl+alt+f` or use the `Bing` command to search the selected text.
-You can also enter the text, that you want to search.
+This will bring up an input box containing your selection (by default.)

 ![Preview](/images/preview.gif?raw=true)